libp2p/specs/relay/circuit-v2.md

 accidental termination according to its connection management policy.
 If a relay server becomes overloaded however, it may still drop a connection with reservations in order to maintain its resource quotas.

+If more data than the limit specified in the `data` field is transferred over the relayed connection, or the relayed connection has been open for longer than `duration`, the relay should reset the stream to the source and the stream to the destination.

+If the reservation for the connection has expired then the relay may apply any connection management policy to the connection as normal otherwise it should retain the connection, unless doing so would prevent it from maintaining its resource quotas.

 ***Note: Implementations _should not_ accept reservations over already relayed connections.***